imerkle/arweave-ipfs/README.md

 [Server-Less](https://arweave.net/5ljkBHQs2m4JLag-U51YEdG45rvhmO_NYENl7t8umrY) - Requires a wallet doesn't depends on any central service

-[Server-Backed](https://arweave.net/-L0hP1RghjcaN6LAsy3s-YlbtjEJYUOvos11lb4X1Tg) - Does not requires any wallet, automatically pins ipfs hashes not existing in arweave even if your'e just viewing them.
+[Server-Backed](https://arweave.net/-L0hP1RghjcaN6LAsy3s-YlbtjEJYUOvos11lb4X1Tg) - Does not requires any wallet, automatically pins ipfs hashes not existing in arweave even if you're just viewing them.

 It also displays/downloads the content you have uploaded , just add `#/your-ipfs-hash` at end of url